FranciscoDadone/AnchorSell/README.md

       - "&7&m----------&r &5&lAnchor &7&m----------"
       - "&cYou don't have money to upgrade :("
       - "&7&m----------------------------"
-  explotion-raius-break: "1" # to set as default minecraft, change to "mc-default"
+  explosion-radius-break: "3" # to set as default minecraft, change to "mc-default"
   upgrade-multiplier: 6 # this is how much the upgrade cost depending of the money that the anchor gives per hour in the next level.
 For example... upgrade-multiplier: 8.
 Next level reward per hour: 10.
 The cost of the upgrade will be 80.
   list:
     first-message: "&7&m----------&r &5&lAnchors &7&m----------"